david4096/ga4gh-node-gateway/README.md

 ## How to use

+Run `npm start` and then to see which endpoints your service makes available by visiting [http://localhost:3000/endpoints](http://localhost:3000/endpoints).

 A submodule of the schemas have been added that is tweaked to support this environment.
 Mainly, the include paths for protobuf.js need to be made available differently than protoc.

 Run `npm start` and make a schema change.
 Notice that the project recompiles and executes based on your changes, instantly revealing errors or warnings.